 destinations for generations, and remains that way in a big, fun way.

 Portland-- An interesting, revitalized city set on beautiful Casco Bay with old Victorian Homes, tree-lined streets and the great Old Port Exchange, an area with terrific restaurants and stores.
 Some say it is like a mini San Francisco, with its hills, charm and now a growing eclectism, with an art community, more diversity in its people, lots of culture, all residing by the sea.
 It is a great city for walking, having a big city feel in some neighborhoods, but ultimately a small-town personality in its people, architecture and retained history.

 York Beach -- Another top New England oceanside vacation spot, York offers two fine beaches, Short Sands and Long Sands, with the latter being a spectacular two mile stretch of sandy Atlantic beach.
 Nubble Light, the most photographed lighthouse in America, is right around the corner.
-Combine all this with some excellent seafood restaurants, rugged rocky coastline and the legendary Brown's Ice Cream stand (blueberry ice cream, anyone?) and you have one of the northeast's most loved vacation destinations.
-York Chamber of Commerce or read Visiting New England.com article on York.
+Combine all this with some excellent seafood restaurants, rugged rocky coastline, amusements and a zoo at York Wild Kingdom, The Goldenrod specializing in salt water taffy-making since 1896, Dunn's Ice Cream Stand (Formerly Brown's) Ice Cream stand (blueberry ice cream, anyone?) and great gift shops like Joan's Beach and Gift and you have one of the northeast's most loved vacation destinations.

 Every Bostonian has their favorite memories.
 Some highlights:

 *The authentic Italian flavor of the North End, with great restaurants, bakeries, pizza and generations of Italians colorfully speaking the language in the streets.